Phylogenetics: Bioinformatics Cluster

 You may wish to install iTerm2, which is a terminal program that makes some things easier than Terminal, but the built-in Terminal will work just fine.

-If you want to avoid having to type everytime you want to connect to the cluster, create an alias for this command as follows (in Terminal, but do this before you connect to the cluster):
+If you want to avoid having to type the long command above every time you want to connect to the cluster, it is possible to create an alias for this command.
+Please ask your lab instructor for how to do this if you are interested.

 An SCP or SFTP client is needed to to transfer files back and forth using the Secure Copy Protocol (SCP) or Secure File Transfer Protocol (SFTP).
 I will show you how to transfer files using both methods, but for now you should go ahead and install Cyberduck.
 Cyberduck provides a nice graphical user interface, but I find that the command line clients let you get your work done faster once you get used to them.